-Megan completed her undergraduate and graduate studies at the U, where she studied English, Literature, and Film Studies.
+Megan completed her undergraduate and graduate studies at the University of Utah, where she studied English, Literature, and Film Studies.

-She met her husband Tyler Rice while attending the U, and together they have four wild little boys: twins Benjamin and Wilson, who are 11, Henry, who is five; and Franklin, who was born in October 2020.
+Sister Rice met her husband, Tyler Rice, while attending the University of Utah, and together they have four little boys: twins Benjamin and Wilson, who are 11, Henry, who is five; and Franklin, who was born in October 2020.

-She is a grateful member of the Valley View 9th Ward Family and is currently the Young Women’s first counselor.
+She is a grateful member of the Valley View 9th Ward Family and is currently the Young Women first counselor.

 Never Lose a Holy Curiosity